Midburn/spark/docs/development/users-roles-and-permissions.md

 A role is just a string which is common to both the roles column and can be checked in the app from routes or views.

-We user the [connect-roles](https://github.com/ForbesLindesay/connect-roles) module.
+We use the [connect-roles](https://github.com/ForbesLindesay/connect-roles) module.
 Check out their documentation for more details.

 ### Limitting routes to specific roles